Wednesday, February 26, 2014

-SAN FRANCISCO (AP) — Much-needed rain fell on downtown San Francisco and elsewhere in California on Wednesday at the outset of what the parched state hopes is the start to a one-two punch of stormy weather.
+SAN FRANCISCO (AP) — Much-needed rain is falling in California, the start of what the parched state hopes is a one-two punch of stormy weather.

 A potentially stronger storm moving in late Thursday could bring thunder and dump up to 2 inches of rain in central and southern valleys, 2 to 4 inches in the foothills and up to 6 inches in some mountain spots.